 Pine Wood

 Pine is normally located across the North Hemisphere.
-It is the strongest type of softwood and one of the most common woods utilized in construction and woodworking.
+It is the strongest type of softwood and one of the most common timber utilized in construction and woodworking.
 It may be found in many houses across the world as flooring, windows, and furniture.

 Because of its fine, flawless texture, paper is frequently created from the pulp of the pine tree, and it is also extensively employed in woodworking for furniture.